-In both prisons The Pact Social Workers play a significant role in managing self-harm and risk of suicide through the ACCT process, again a focus of the healthy prison tests.
+In both prisons The TaC Social Workers play a significant role in managing self-harm and risk of suicide through the ACCT process, by mothers again a focus ofin the healthy prison tests.

 The role of the Social Worker is embedded into both prisons, although more work could be done in HMP Eastwood Park to link with POMs.